thegeekyb0y/sklearn-cheat/README.md

 ---

-## Supervised Learning
+# Supervised Learning
+## Classification
-### Classification
+### Logistic Regression:
-- **Logistic Regression**: A statistical model that uses a logistic function to model binary dependent variables.
+A statistical model that uses a logistic function to model binary dependent variables.
 It is effective for binary classification problems and is widely used due to its simplicity and interpretability.

 ```python
 from sklearn.linear_model import LogisticRegression